 - Getting rid of a damp basement also requires external basement waterproofing.
 Especially if the problem is with the landscaping.

 The fix to your basement waterproofing problem depends on the reason causing it.
 If you’re unsure of what you need to do, contact a waterproofing contractor to get the right answer.

-Again, this depends on the reason that’s causing your wet basement and what you must do to fix the problem.
+This depends on the reason that’s causing your wet basement and what you must do to fix the problem.
 Cracked foundation repair, for instance, is a big project that can cost up to $100,000.

 Sealing the basement foundation is done according to the severity of the damage in the walls or floors.
 There are basement concrete sealers that can do the trick, preventing water seepage and vapour transmission.